23 Essential WordPress Page Speed Optimization Tips for 2023

 11. Use a Content Delivery Network (CDN)

-You have to consider the location of your servers relative to the website users who are accessing them.
+You have to consider the location of your servers relative to the website users accessing them.
 Contrary to popular belief, the Internet is not entirely virtual; you still have to traverse physical space.
 It is substantially faster for someone in Los Angeles to access a server in San Francisco than for the same user to reach a server in Tokyo, London, or even Chicago.

 12. Enable Gzip Compression

-Compression is a reasonably common page speed optimization strategy, and many web hosting service providers enable Gzip compression by default.
+Compression is a common page speed optimization strategy, and many web hosting service providers enable Gzip compression by default.
 Gzip compression enables a compression on your website that a web browser can quickly decompress.
 This process can significantly improve your page speed.

 13. Enable Caching